sharonZzz96/MSiA423-final-project-2019/README.md

 o **Epic2**: Based on their background, credit and transaction information in other financial institutions, classify customers into two groups: with payment difficulty and without payment difficulty

-♣ *Backlog1*: Understand, clean and merge different datasets including applicant background data,  –4 points (planned for the next two weeks)
+♣ *Backlog1*: Understand, clean and merge different datasets including applicant background data, bureau balance data, credit balance data and previous application data –4 points (planned for the next two weeks)

 ♣ *Backlog2*: Engineer features to describe transaction and payment behavior –2 points (planned for the next two weeks)

-♣ *Backlog3*: Visualize distributions of features generated –1 points
+♣ *Backlog3*: Visualize distributions of features generated –1 points (planned for the next two weeks)

 ♣ *Backlog4*: Identify the features having strong predictive power using xgboost embedded feature importance functionality –1 points